 Children who are experiencing homelessness may qualify for assistance with free school lunch, school supplies/materials, tutoring and transportation so that they can remain in their school of origin throughout the duration of their homeless episode.

-If you believe your child(ren) may qualify for this service, please contact my office.
-Please click on the following link for a general guide for knowing your options
+If you believe your child(ren) may qualify for this service, please contact my office or your child's Guidance Counselor.
+Please click on the following link for a general guide for knowing your options:

 If your living situation changes during the school year, and you and your children become homeless, please be sure to contact the school.
 We will work with you so that your child(ren)’s education is disrupted as little as possible.